Skip to content

 In the above example, all Archival Objects created via RDE will be added as children of the "Series IV: New Series" record.

 After clicking the "Rapid Data Entry" button, the Rapid Data Entry form will pop up.
 The default form includes a row per Archival Object with columns for many of the elements that can possibly be added to an Archival Object.
-To add more Archival Object ros to the form, click the "Add Row" button or, to add many rows at once, click the down arrow next to the button, enter the desired number of rows, and click "Add Rows."
+To add more Archival Object rows to the form, click the "Add Row" button or, to add many rows at once, click the down arrow next to the button, enter the desired number of rows, and click "Add Rows."

 Rapid Data Entry Form